What is a Re-Age?

 In the above example, if the consumer was able to settle for an average amount of half of what they owe, they would eliminate $50,000 in debt and $1,250 in minimum payments.

-And they would do so while minimizing the dangers that would exist if they settled their debts over a long period of time.
+And they would do so while minimizing the dangers of debt settlement that would exist if they settled their debts over a long period of time.

 They would go from having a $500 negative monthly cash flow to a $750 positive one.
 This isn't the result for everyone naturally, as some financial resources that are utilized to settle right away may come with a cost.
 The true savings is situational and dependent on the resource itself.